dhruvbhagtani/dhruvbhagtani.github.io/_pages/about.md

 I am a final-year PhD student in the Climate and Fluid Physics group, Research School of Earth Sciences, Australian National University.
 I use numerical models to understand better the interplay between wind stress and surface buoyancy forcing in driving large-scale ocean circulation.

 I obtained a Bachelors of Technology (with honours) in Ocean Engineering and Naval Architecture from the Indian Institute of Technology Madras, India in Aug 2020.
 For my honours project, I parallelised a finite-element based solver  to estimate cyclone inundation in coastal regions.

-## NOTE: This website is a work in progress!